xubingyue/avocadodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 Granting Access Levels
 ----------------------

-Access levels can be managed via the [web interface] or in [arangosh].
+Access levels can be managed via the [web interface] or in [avocadosh].

 In order to grant an access level to a user, you can assign one of three access levels for each database and one of three levels for each